mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

 <img src="/img/tutorial2/papercontract.png" title="Open contract folder" alt="Open contract folder" />

-2. Open the main contract script file `papercontract.js` under the `lib` folder, and add the following line (after the PaperNet-specific classes line -- approximately line 10 onwards):
+2. Open the main contract script file `papercontract.js` under the `lib` folder, and add the following line (after the initial `Contract, Context` class declarations line) at line 11 onwards:

   ```
   const QueryUtils = require('./query.js');
   ```

-3. Still in `papercontract.js`, find the function that begins `async issue` (around line 67) and scroll down to the line `paper.setOwner(issuer);` ; create a blank/new line directly under it (which should align with the correct indentation in your code).
+3. Still in `papercontract.js`, find the function that begins `async issue` (around line 67) and scroll down to the line `paper.setOwner(issuer);` (approx line 76) ; create a blank/new line directly under it (which should align with the correct indentation in your code).

 4. Now paste in the following code block, which enables you to report the invoker CN of the transaction.
 The `getInvoker` function uses the `clientIdentity` object that's available via the transaction context (ctx).
 Hit 'right-click' > "Format Selection" if the pasted code is not indented correctly.